 We are planning on hand washing most of the time to save water and also because we will be living in a van.
 As an effective way to do this we've bought a waterproof washing bag.
 There are expensive ones on the market with scrubbers inside and a drainage system.
 But the ever-budget-minded traveller in me opted for the €8 bag which can hold around 20L.
 Throw in the clothes and some soap nuts and voila!

 Another item that the sceptic in me is weary of but we were recommended it by a friend who is a scientist and they're always right!
-We used our steripen for two weeks in Kazakhstan and seem to be still alive.
+We've used our Steripen for over a year in many countries including India and seem to be still alive.
 Basically when the 'pen' comes in contact with water it shines a U.V light for around 1 minute which kills all the bacteria in the water.
 It can be recharged using a phone charger and lasts for 5000L of purifying.
 That's a lot of plastic bottles!
+Buy one here.

 Aluminium Drink Bottle

-This goes with our steripen and saves us having to buy plastic bottles anywhere we go.
+This is probably the best eco friendly travel product we own!
+It goes with our steripen and saves us having to buy plastic bottles anywhere we go.
 It's light and durable and has a wide neck which so we can fit the steripen in.
 I'm sceptical about all the health risks of drinking out of plastic bottles but this eliminates those issues too.

 Or you can check out some fold-up water bottles for travel.